 Starting with discussion over our Civil War statues here in Virginia, I’ve often heard the Confederate States of America equated with Nazi Germany.
 It’s true both the Nazis and the Confederates were racist and militaristic and wore gray uniforms, and neither lasted very long, but those making the comparison were claiming something more.
 They were claiming the Confederacy was literally fascist, and that this comparison helped to explain fascism.
 I think this obscures more than it illuminates.

-The American South, however, really does furnish excellent examples of European-style fascist movements and governments; the kind that really help us see what fascism is beyond the stock footage of Blitzkrieg dive-bombers, rumbling Tiger tanks, and the piled bodies of concentration camp victims.
+But the American South furnishes much better examples of European-style fascist movements and governments; the kind of examples that really help us see what fascism is, beyond the stock footage of Blitzkrieg dive-bombers, rumbling Tiger tanks, and the piled bodies of concentration camp victims.
 I’m speaking of the racist movements that came after the fall of the Confederacy during the 100 history-packed years between the Civil War and the Civil Rights Act.
-I’m going to walk you through one of these movements in some detail.
-In the process I’d like to use the South to help us understand fascism and use fascism to help us understand the South.
+I’m going to walk you through one of these movements.
+I’d like to use the South to help us understand fascism and use fascism to help us understand the South.
 But even if you’re not interested in fascism, it’s good history to know a little more about.

 Furnifold and Fusion

 In 1892 a depression hit the country.
 Populists became more popular and in North Carolina they and the Republicans banded together to form the Fusion Party.
-They made big gains in 1892 and in the elections of 1894 and 1896 the Fusion Party won every statewide office and took control of the legislature outright.
+They made big gains in 1892 and in the election of 1894 the Fusion Party won every statewide office and took control of the legislature outright.
 They won everything again in1896.

 At that time Wilmington was the largest city in the state. and the city with the largest black population.
 It was a Republican stronghold and therefore a Fusion Party stronghold.
 There had been a sizeable free black population even before the Civil War that by the 1890s had become a prosperous middle class.
 Blacks were elected to many government positions.
 Several aldermen were black, one of the five Audit and Finance Board members was black, and blacks served the city as police, clerks, mail carriers, and justices of the peace.
 Also the Wilmington Daily Record was one of the few black newspapers in the state.
-Blacks did not control the city by any stretch of the imagination (2/3 of office-holders were still white) but blacks truly shared power.
+Blacks never controlled the city by any stretch of the imagination (2/3 of office-holders remained white) but blacks truly shared power.

 A group of nine white Wilmington business leaders found this situation intolerable.
 They formed a cabal: ‘The Secret Nine’.
-They found black people in power an insult, but the deeper insult was over Fusion policies that favored the middle classes and poor: low interest rates, proportional tax rates, stocks taxed as property, and railroad regulation.
-Worse, the Secret Nine had nowhere near the votes to change these things.
-And they were cut out of the patronage loops of city hall.
-So they looked to the state Democratic Party to give them control of the city.
-The state Democratic Party looked to the Secret Nine to finance takeover of the state.
+Black people in power were an insult, but the deeper insult for the Secret Nine was Fusion policies: low interest rates, proportional tax rates, stocks taxed as property, and railroad regulation.
+The Secret Nine had nowhere near the votes to change these things, and they were cut out of the patronage loops of city hall.
+So they looked to the state Democratic Party to give them control of the city, while the state Democratic Party looked to the Secret Nine to finance takeover of the state.

 As Furnifold Simmons saw things, the Fusion Party had been in control for 6 years, which wasn’t so long, but where was its weakness?
 How would things ever change?
-The Democrats had come to power before on the backlash against Reconstruction and fear of black equality.
-Then they had gerrymandered and amended the constitution and fixed themselves to the business interests, but now they had nothing to offer anyone else.
+The Democrats had come to power in the 1870s on the backlash against Reconstruction and fear of black equality.
+Then they had gerrymandered and amended the constitution and fixed themselves to the business interests, but now they had nothing else to offer.
 Their actual policies–high railroad profits, high interest rates, and low taxes for the rich–weren’t popular (and never had been).
-The Fusion combination of blacks and poor whites had a solid-enough majority that it looked invincable.
-Worse, the Democratic Party leaders couldn’t change their policies since from the standpoint of the Democratic Party leaders favorable polices were the whole point of being Democratic Party leaders.
+And the Democratic Party leaders couldn’t change their policies since from the standpoint of the Democratic Party leaders favorable polices were the whole point of being Democratic Party leaders.
 That’s what politics was for.
+Meanwhile the Fusion combination of blacks and poor whites had a solid-enough majority that it looked invincible.

 Naturally Simmons thought of race-baiting.
 The Democrats had never stopped race-baiting (That’s what the laws against integrated marriage in the 1870s had been about).
 But during their first return to power in the 1870s they’d been able to appeal to the fears of whites who had never known equality with blacks.
 Now it was thirty years since the Civil War, the occupation was a memory, and warnings of blacks had not come true.
 Black leaders turned out to be, well, just like white leaders.
 Black business people turned out to be just like white business people.
 The sky hadn’t fallen.
 Everything was fine.
 Simmons decided he would have to invent grievances.
-He would have to invent an entire ideology of grievance that would pair the resentments of whites out of power in eastern parts of the state with the fears of whites holding power in the western parts of the state.
+He would have to invent an entire ideology of grievance that would pair the resentments of whites out of power in eastern parts of the state with the fears of whites losing power in the western parts of the state.
 Simmons decided on a new, more explicit, more ideological race-baiting.
 The term ‘White Supremacy’ had been used before, but Simmons decided to make it the party’s campaign slogan.
 And this time the racism would be expressed in a new more aggressive, violent style of organization and propaganda.
-And he would make Wilmington–the state’s blackest, largest, most prosperous, and least Democratic city–the symbol.
-He would attack the Fusion Party at its strongest point.
+And he would attack the Fusion Party at its strongest point.
+He would make Wilmington–the state’s blackest, largest, most prosperous, and least Democratic city–the symbol of everything bad about the state.
 The Secret Nine would finance it.
 As Democratic party leader Daniel Schenck promised, ‘It will be the meanest, vilest, dirtiest campaign since 1876.’

 Write, Speak, and Ride